 Alison – Seeing a good health professional who is up to date with pain science is really an important first step.
-If they can assess you and reassure you that you are likely to recover, you will feel much more relaxed about having an injury or pain.
+If they can assess you and reassure that you are likely to recover, you will feel much more relaxed about having an injury or pain.
 Knowledge is power.
 Then the trick is to keep calm and carry on.
 If you are not as worried about it you are less likely to be checking in on it.
-This seems to be an important part of the recovery process – knowing that you are safe.
+This seems to be an important part of the recovery process – knowing that you are you are safe.
 Once you have this in mind, it is important to stay active, get back to work, hang out with your mates, keep doing stuff.
 Negative beliefs, worrying thoughts, anxiety, stress, activity avoidance are some of the main risk factors.
-The best thing we can do as practitioners is to look at people’s beliefs and help them come to a better understanding of their pain, that fits more with a modern, scientific understanding of pain.
+The best thing we can do as practitioners is look at people’s beliefs and help them come to a better understanding of their pain that fits more with a more modern, scientific understanding of pain.
 If we can help people to understand that pain is multifactorial, and not always just due to tissue damage (without them just thinking we are saying it’s all in their head), it tends to relax things.

 Sudi – For people that do have persistent pain, and have come to an understanding that it is not due to tissue damage, what pathways do you recommend to help them move forward?

 Alison – That is a tough one Sudi!
 Maybe that is the key message.
 There is no ‘go-to’ and it is very individual.
-There is not one easy pathway.
+There is not one, easy pathway.
 For some people it might be that they need to move more.
 For others, it may be they need to see a psychologist to treat underlying, long-standing depression.
 A medication review could be part of the process for some.
 For others, it might be putting 3 or 4 strategies together.